 A. The foam is supplied pre-mixed and is certified to last in the P50 extinguishers for at least 10 years.
 The same applies for the powder.
 Most manufacturers of extinguishing agents will not guarantee their products if used in traditional steel extinguishers, as the risk of corrosion and interaction with the extinguisher cylinder is too high.
 Our extinguishers are made of composite plastic and can not corrode.

 Q. How do I know where to place my extinguishers if the extinguishers do not need a servicing engineer?

-A. When you purchase your P50 extinguishers, we will send a BAFE certified extinguisher engineer to your premises FREE OF CHARGE.
+When you purchase your P50 extinguishers, we will send a fully qualified extinguisher engineer to your premises free of charge.
 The engineer will carry out a site survey to ensure you are suitably covered, install your extinguishers for you and show you how to visually inspect the extinguishers.
 At the end the engineer will issue you with a certificate.

 Q. Can everybody carry out the yearly visual inspection?